Sourav-95/Statement_Parser/readMe.md

 This Python-based modular system automates the ingestion, transformation, and analysis of financial statements.
 It supports reading bank PDFs, transforming them into structured data, storing in a local SQLite database, and backing up to Google Drive.
 A GUI and scheduling capability are also available.

+## ⚠️ Better Working Condition
+1. If you use UPI, try to add notes while doing the transaction
+2. If you use NEFT/IMPS, try to add remarks while doing the transaction
+*** these notes/remarkes are then mapped ***

 ---

 ## ⚠️ Important Prerequisites Before Running